joshsprague/nodetron/docs/API.md

      nodetron.registerWithServer(options)

-'options' has the following properties.
+`options` has the following properties.
 Default values are filled in:

     {
       host: //no default,